Kishmu

-Film career
+Career

-After his career in theatre, Kishmu began acting with his brother, Visu.
+Prior to his career in theatre, Kishmu worked as an electrical foreman at TVS in Padi, Chennai.
+He began acting with his brother, Visu.
 Kishmu made his acting debut in the second film directed by Visu, Manal Kayiru (1982), which received critical and commercial acclaim.
 In 1985, Kishmu acted in Aval Sumangalithan, and in 1986 played the role of protagonist in Samsaram Adhu Minsaram and Oomai Vizhigal, which both received positive reviews.
-In his early acting career, Kishmu acted only in his brother's films, but eventually went on to act in others, performing in over 50 films from 1982 to 1990.
+In his early acting career, Kishmu acted only in his brother's films, but eventually went on to act in others, performing in around 25 films from 1982 to 1992.

+Personal life

+He married Savithri and had a daughter Viveka after being childless for seventeen years.
+Kishmu died when Viveka was one year old and his brother-in-law Kuriakose Ranga helped arrange her marriage with Vinod.